lazy-media/public/Authentik/Cloudflare Zero Trust/Readme.md

 # Cloudflare Zero Trust Authentik Setup

 ## NOTICE
-Your results may vary, but this is what I did to get access to Cloudflare Zero Trust with my Authentik Instance
+Your results may vary, but this is what I did to get access to Cloudflare Zero Trust with my Authentik Instance.
+I DO NOT ACTIVELY USE CLOUDFLARE ZERO TRUST.
+I ONLY SET THIS UP AS A QUICK TEST TO HELP WITH ANOTHER SUPPORT QUESTION.

 ## Assumptions
 - You already have an OpenID/OAuth2 Provider and Application setup in Authentik